Wagtail All …

 Locally common here in North Wales they can be seen along many Country Lanes, bordered by old stone walls.
 We have a pair in the garden that I watch from the kitchen window as they chase after flies on the sun-warmed lichen encrusted slates of the barn roof or run about the lawn, among the daisies and primroses, occasionally flirting in spring courtship dances.
 They are never still.

 Pied wagtails spend most of the year out in the countryside, in ones and twos.
 But as winter approaches, they take to roosting communally, often in our town centres.
 As dusk starts to fall, small groups begin to gather, their ‘chizzik’ calls barely noticeable above the urban hustle and bustle.
 But as the small groups become bigger groups, the first birds will head down off the roof tops and in to their roost trees.
 The ornamental trees planted around shopping centres or in supermarket car parks seem to be particular favourites, often near to street lights.
-As the daylight fades, more and more birds pour down into the favoured trees, with the biggest roosts often numbering in the hundreds, who sleep the night away amongst the twinkling Christmas lights.
+As the daylight fades, more and more birds pour down into the favoured trees, with the biggest roosts often numbering in the hundreds, to sleep the night away amongst the twinkling Christmas lights.